-Your Ultimate Guide to The Best Baby & Infant FormulaThis post may contain affiliate links.
+Your Ultimate Guide to The Best Infant FormulaThis post may contain affiliate links.
 Please read my disclosure.

-So if you are a new parent searching for the healthiest baby formula for your baby, this post is for you!
-As for which formula is best, my research (which you can read in detail in this post) has led me to European formulas as being the cleanest, safest options for little ones.
+As for which is the best infant formula, my research (which you can read in detail in this post) has led me to European formulas as being the cleanest, safest options for babies.

 And if you’re looking to buy a Goat’s Milk formula, I’d recommend: Kabrita USA or Holle Goat (for more details on goat milk formula comparisons, you can read my post here).
 And if you’re trying to decide between Goat’s Milk or Cow’s Milk formula, my post comparing the two will be helpful for you!

-As for where to purchase European baby formulas, I’m in personal contact with the owners of all 3 of these companies: Huggable, Dutch Expat Shop (cheapest for HiPP Dutch), and Organic Baby Food, and I feel comfortable recommending them to you.
+As for where to purchase European baby formulas, I’m in personal contact with the owners of all 4 of these companies: Huggable, My Organic Company, Dutch Expat Shop (cheapest for HiPP Dutch), and Organic Baby Food, and I feel comfortable recommending them to you.

 So if you are a new parent struggling to find a formula you feel good about – I hope this post helped you!
 And If you’re a new mom feeling stressed about breastfeeding, just know that you’re not alone.
 I didn’t have a great experience nursing either of my two kids – breastfeeding is something that didn’t come naturally to me with either baby.
 I would never be that mom who could just be comfortable and carefree nursing in public – it always felt like gymnastics trying to get my baby to latch properly and painlessly and stay on without getting distracted.